laggingreflex/gfork/Readme.md

 # GitHub Project Forker

-Fork a GitHub project from CLI (bash)
+Fork a GitHub project from CLI

-It basically
+It basically:

-1. Forks the project into your GitHub account
+1. Forks a project into your GitHub account
 2. Clones it locally
 3. Sets up remote such that `origin` points to your fork, and `src` points to original source.